 Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 Nora here!
-So last month, I’m scrolling through TikTok at 11 PM (don’t judge me), and I see this pasta dish pop up for probably the hundredth time.
+Last month, while browsing TikTok at 11 PM (please refrain from judging), I encountered this pasta dish once again, likely the hundredth time.
 “Marry Me Chicken Pasta.”
 Everyone’s making it.
 Everyone’s raving about it.
 The comments are full of people saying their partners literally proposed after eating it.

 I rolled my eyes.
 Come on.
 It’s pasta.
 How good could it really be?

-But then Nicolas walked by, glanced at my phone, and said, “That looks really good.
+But then Nicolas walked by, glanced at my phone, and said, “That looks fantastic!”
 We should make that.”

 So the next night, I did.
 And you know what?
 I get it now.
 I totally get the hype.

-After we finished eating, Nicolas looked at me and said, “Okay, I see why they call it Marry Me Chicken.”
+After we had completed our meal, Nicolas glanced at me and remarked, “Alright, I understand why they refer to it as Marry Me Chicken.”

 Since that first time, we’ve made this at least six times.
 It’s become our go-to for date nights, family dinners, and those nights when we just want something that feels special without spending hours in the kitchen.